Benchmarking Web API Quality -- Revisited: Findings from Reaching Out

 \textbf{Finding \#4: Quality of Responses for Other Contact Methods.} Neither of the three contact requests did result in any reaction of the API provider.
 See also Figure~\ref{fig:reaching-out} which gives an overview of all responses.

-\textbf{Finding \#5: Quality of Responses (Summary).} All in all, only three out of fifteen providers provided helpful comments and were actually approachable.
+\textbf{Finding \#5: Quality of Responses (Summary).} All in all, only three out of fifteen providers offered helpful comments and were actually approachable.
 There was no correlation with the provider size, country, or industry.

 \textbf{Finding \#6: Insights Gained.} Aside from the meta-information on whether we received answers or not, we also learned some architectural details.
 For instance, one of the APIs provides their content strictly read-only.
 In their deployments, they bundle API code and a database instance.
 This makes it relatively easy to guarantee high availability and performance as the number of replicas is only restricted by the available budget.
 Other APIs have it much harder as their backends are subject to the well-known tradeoffs of PACELC~\cite{paper_abadi_pacelc} and other scalability restrictions.